qbitzvr/Drone-OSC-Controller/README.md

 The most typical setup in VRCLens only allows lateral movement with hand based rotation.
 This has the downside of having to twist your hand in awkward positions when attempting to do 360 degree video.
 We solve this in VR by passing opposite hand controller data through OSC avatar parameters to control vertical and horizontal pitch.
-Additionally, this projects provides Xbox controller OSC for your drone to enable a more comfortable experience and VRChat Desktop supportw.
+Additionally, this project provides Xbox controller OSC for your drone to enable a more comfortable experience and VRChat Desktop support.

 ## Install Drone Controls